 And then the last night on the Sail Croatia Explorer cruise approaches.
 The next day is early check-out time.
-I could have continued this life for days more and I can tell everyone is thinking the same.
+I could have continued this life for days more and I can tell that my fellow travelers are thinking the same.
 How we are going to miss this!
-But it is also nice to be able to put digest all the amazing impressions of the last week.
+Now it’s time to digest all the amazing impressions of the last week.

 Everything you want to know about a Sail Croatia Explorer cruise

 Do you want to read more about cruising in Croatia.
 In the next article you’ll read everything you want to know about a Sail Croatia cruise, including tips about traveling time and what to bring.
 Interesting in learning more about the different islands and things to do along the Dalmatian Coast of Croatia?
 Check out the next article.
 Would you like more information about cruising along the Dalmatian coast of Croatia?
 Then make sure to have a look at the Sail Croatia website.